open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 Congratulations on your first contribution! 🎉

-?> If you're ready for your next contribution, head on over to the [pizza-verse repo](https://github.com/open-sauced/pizza-verse) and follow the contribution guidelines for your next contribution.
-Once you're done, head on over to "[The Secret Sauce](./the-secret-sauce.md)" chapter in this course.
+?> If you're ready for your next contribution, check out the [pizza-verse repository](https://github.com/open-sauced/pizza-verse) and follow the contribution guidelines.

 ## Keeping Branches Up to Date